BitVaulty/bitvault-desktop/docs/setup/ssh-guide.md

 2. When prompted for a file location, press Enter to accept the default location (`~/.ssh/id_ed25519`).

 3. You'll be asked to enter a passphrase.
-For better security, create a strong passphrase.
-This adds an extra layer of security if someone gains access to your computer.
+Since BitVault is security-focused, it's critical to create a strong passphrase.
+This adds an essential layer of security if someone gains access to your computer.

 ## Add Your SSH Key to the SSH Agent